AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
 Now the ND parameter is a numpy array and each entry is containing the number 10.
 This means that each region ND[i] consists of 10 neurons.
-Thus, now the resulting reccurent neural network C_Neurons contains 290 neurons (29 regions of the original connectome x 10 neurons per region as we indicated).
+Thus, now the resulting recurrent neural network C_Neurons contains 290 neurons (29 regions of the original connectome x 10 neurons per region as we indicated).
 These neurons are connected based on the topology of the the actual empirical neural network.
-Therefore, C_Neurons is a bioinstantiated reccurent neural network, but scaled up to 290 neurons.
+Therefore, C_Neurons is a bioinstantiated recurrent neural network, but scaled up to 290 neurons.

 If we want to assume that regions contain another number of neurons, we just simply construct ND accordingly (e.g., with 20, 34, 1093 neurons, that is, arbitrary positive integers).